Kushalshakya/javascript-questions/README.md

 Qn.10 Given a string, reverse each word in the sentence

-Qn.11 Write a javascript functin that accepts a string as a parameter and converts the first letter of each word of the string in uppercase
+Qn.11 Write a javascript function that accepts a string as a parameter and converts the first letter of each word of the string in uppercase